 A raw oats porridge can be made with hulless oats.
-Although they can be a bit more difficult to find, these oats may be the only ones that are "truly" raw.
+Although they can be a bit more difficult to digest than cooked oats, these oats may be the only ones that are "truly" raw.

 Hulless oats are the forgotten type of oats.
 Its loose hull falls away during harvesting and it does not need to be milled like conventional oats.